 Management of Edible Plants with Chemical Injury

-Whether a crop is safe to eat after accidental exposure to a chemical depends on many factors, including the product used, active ingredient(s), concentration, its mode of action, and many others.
+Whether a crop is safe to eat after accidental exposure to a chemical depends on several factors, including the product used, active ingredient(s), concentration, its mode of action, and many others.
 The safest course of action is not to consume any part of a plant that has been exposed to a known or unknown chemical and to remove and replace the plants.
 For perennial edible plants, like fruit trees, fruit should not be consumed as long as the chemical is present in the soil or the surrounding environment.
 The length of time before you can consume the crop varies depending on the chemical and growing conditions.
 In most situations, it is at least one growing season.
-Check the product label or website for the pre-harvest interval to know how long you have to wait before harvest.
+Check the product label or website for the pre-harvest interval to determine how long you must wait before harvest.

 Depending on the time of year and source of contamination, it may be possible to replant the crop.
 Some vegetables will not be able to be replaced and have enough time to mature and be harvested.
 However, there may still be some alternative crops you can replant.
 Count the number of days from the anticipated replanting date to your average first frost date.
 Locate the days to maturity printed on the label or seed packet.
 As long as the days to maturity are fewer than the days left until frost, it’s worth attempting to replant.
-Additionally, many garden centers have large, established vegetables in containers that could be purchased to replace damaged plants and farmer's markets can be a good source of locally grown vegetables and fruits.
+Additionally, many garden centers have large, established vegetables in containers that could be purchased to replace damaged plants, and farmer's markets can be a good source of locally grown vegetables and fruits.

 Prevention is Important

-When chemical damage occurs, there is nothing that can be done other than wait and see and continue normal practices that maintain plant health.
+When chemical damage occurs, there is nothing that can be done other than wait and see, and continue normal practices that maintain plant health.
 Because of this, preventing chemical damage is essential.

 Always Follow Label Directions

 Always apply pesticides as directed on the label.
 Pay close attention to the instructions on the label and follow them precisely.
 Only apply pesticides when the environmental factors, such as wind direction, wind speed, and temperature, are appropriate.
-Align and follow all other factors outlined on the label such as personal protective equipment (PPE), re-entry interval (REI), and pre-harvest interval (PHI).
+Align and follow all other factors outlined on the label, such as personal protective equipment (PPE), re-entry interval (REI), and pre-harvest interval (PHI).
 Equipment used for mixing and spraying must be cleaned thoroughly after the application of a chemical to prevent contamination.
 More information on reading pesticide labels can be found in these resources:

 - What You Need to Know about Reading a Pesticide Label from Penn State Extension